onzfonz/comp227/src/content/4/en/part4a.md

 ```

 For smaller applications, the structure does not matter that much.
-Once the application starts to grow in size, you must establish a structure
+Once the application starts to grow in size, ***you must establish a structure
-and separate the different responsibilities of the application into separate modules.
+and separate the different responsibilities of the application into separate modules***.
 This will make developing the application much easier.

 There is no strict directory structure or file naming convention that is required for Express applications.